 My name is Jamie Budnick, and I am a doctoral candidate in sociology at the University of Michigan in Ann Arbor.
 I am broadly interested in how scientists construct knowledge about young women’s non-heterosexualities.
 My research focuses on inclusion, measurement, and the implications of disconnecting pleasure and risk within demographic survey research on sexuality, and on how constructionist conceptions of sexuality are faring in the wake of the “born this way” episteme.

-I earned my BA with honors in 2009 from the University of Michigan (with concentrations in sociology, women’s studies, and English).
-I am an affiliate of the Population Studies Center at Michigan’s Institute for Social Research, where I have been a part of the innovative Relationship Dynamics & Social Life (RDSL) study since 2007.
-I completed my MA in sociology in 2013 and am working toward graduate certificates in LGBTQ studies and Science, Technology, & Society.
+I completed my MA in sociology in 2013, a graduate certificate in LGBTQ studies in 2014, and am working toward a certificate with the Science, Technology, & Society program.
+I am an affiliate of the Population Studies Center at Michigan’s Institute for Social Research, where I have been a part of the Relationship Dynamics & Social Life (RDSL) study since 2007.
+I expect to complete my PhD in 2018.

 I will periodically update this site as my work develops – thanks for visiting!